Yoga

 - Sthirata (स्थिरता) – Stability

-2. Niyam (नियम) - (Rules) The twelve rules are also recommended in Yoga to maintain self discipline.
-These are proposed since it is impossible to achieve anything without observing discipline.
-These are;
+2. Twelve rules are also recommended in Yoga to maintain self-discipline.
+These are called Niyam (नियम) .
+These are proposed since it is impossible to achieve anything worth attaining without observing discipline.
+These rules are

 - Cheshta (चेष्टा) – putting in effort to attain the goal